Pathogen-associated molecular pattern: Viruses

 Viral DNA, viral RNA and CpG are the PAMPs associated with viruses.
 The PRRs that sense viruses are TLRs, RLRs (Rig-I-like receptors), CLRs (C-type lectine receptors), and inflammasomes/DNA sensors.
 CLRs are mainly located on myeloid cells, and RLRs are cytoplasmic, mainly detecting viral RNA.
 TLRs can be located on cell surfaces and the endosomal membrane.
 Bacterial infections can be intracellular and extracellular, while viral infections are largely intracellular, so endosomal TLRs are most associated with virus detection.

-TLR3 recognizes dsDNA while TLR7 and TLR8 detect ssRNA.
+TLR3 recognizes dsRNA while TLR7 and TLR8 detect ssRNA.
 TLR9's detection of hypomethylated CpG DNA could differentiate virus from self molecules because of the higher CpG content in viruses.
 PAMPs recognition by TLR is followed by signaling pathways.
 Viruses may evade the immune response by interacting with proteins in these signaling pathways.
 By attacking the proteins involved in these pathways, viruses can attempt to evade their destruction.

-In mycobacteria
+Mycobacteria

 Mycobacteria are intracellular bacteria which survive in host macrophages.
 The mycobacterial wall is composed of lipids and polysaccharides and also contains high amounts of mycolic acid.
 Purified cell wall components of mycobacteria activate mainly TLR2 and also TLR4.
 Lipomannan and lipoarabinomannan are strong immunomodulatory lipoglycans.
 TLR2 with association of TLR1 can recognize cell wall lipoprotein antigens from Mycobacterium tuberculosis, which also induce production of cytokines by macrophages.
 TLR9 can be activated by mycobacterial DNA.